 For the latest information, see the NSW government website.

 Northern Territory (NT)

 Australians may enter the Northern Territory provided they have not been to a declared hotspot in the last 14 days.
-Declared hotspots currently include all of Victoria and Greater Sydney.
-Other previously-declared hotspots including Port Stephens, Blue Mountains and Brisbane have already been removed from this list.
-The NT government plans to remove Sydney from the list of hotspots on 9 October 2020.
+Declared hotspots currently include Melbourne, but regional Victoria was removed from this list from 2 November.

 A Border Entry Form must be completed and printed within 72 hours of arrival, and you may be required to show proof that you have not been in a hotspot.
 If you have been to a hotspot within the last 14 days, you’ll be placed into mandatory supervised quarantine at a cost of $2,500.

 For the latest information, see the NT government website.

 Travellers that have been to the declared hotspots of greater Adelaide, Victoria or greater Sydney in the past 14 days are not currently permitted to enter Queensland.
 Returning residents may enter the state but must fly in and undergo 14 days of hotel quarantine at their own expense.
 But travel from greater Sydney and Victoria to Queenland will be allowed to resume on 1 December.